+Line Manager's Name: Job Title:

+Unit: Contact No:

 'Dear:

-Application for unpaid parental leave - (insert dates of leave)
+Application for unpaid parental leave - (inse ert dates of leave)

-Following receipt of your application for Parental Leave and our meeting on (date).
+Following receipt of your application for Parenta (date). al Leave and our meeting on

-I have considered your application for parental leave during the period requested.
-I am sorry but I am unable to agree to your request for the following reasons:
+I have considered your application for parental am sorry but I am unable to agree to your reque •

+Please continue on a blank sheet if necessary

-I am however, able to offer the following alternative dates:
+I am however, able to offer the following alterna ative dates:

-Parental leave commencing on:Date
+Parental leave commencing on: Date

-Returning to work on:Date
+Returning to work on: Date

 I hope this will be acceptable to you.

-Signed:Date:
+Signed: .
+Date: